sheltermanager/asm3/doc/manual/animals.rst

 treatment records.

 Treatment records are automatically created from regimens.
-You can edit the regimen by click on the treatment name.
+You can edit the regimen by clicking on the treatment name.

 As you complete each treatment, ASM will generate the next record in the sequence, until there are none left and the medical record is automatically